ingararntzen/timingdocs/docs/source/dataset.rst

 Similar to a ``Map``, the axis allows cues to be resolved efficiently by key.
-Additionally, cues are indexed by interval, enabling effective lookup of cues along the timeline.
+Additionally, cues are indexed by their intervals, enabling effective lookup of cues along the timeline.
 Intervals define the validity of a cue on the timeline, and represent either a singular point or a continuous segment (see :ref:`Interval <interval-definition>`).